Preloader Close

 Repairing Mortar.

 The technique for repairing mortar properly, or “repointing,” is similar to a dentist’s repair on a tooth’s cavity—the doctor doesn’t simply fill the cavity in a one-step procedure.
 Voids and deteriorated or cracked mortar joints must first be ground or chiseled out to a minimum depth of 5/8” and the cavity cleaned out thoroughly.
+We have more information on repointing deteriorated mortar here.

 For repairs, mortar should be pre-shrunk, and the cavity moistened before placing the new mortar.
 These steps take additional time but help to insure proper bonding of the original mortar to the new mortar, and helps prevent shrinking as it dries.
 Mortar should be custom-blended to match existing, without using unauthorized additives such as latex.